Cinnamon Syrup

 Stir them together until the sugar dissolves.
 Try not to let it boil.
 It’s not a huge deal if it does, but when it boils you will lose water, which will make a thicker syrup, and less of it.

-Cinnamon simple syrup cocktails
+Cinnamon cocktails

 You can use this syrup in all kinds of cocktails or as a syrup for coffee drinks.